 Nosferatu is the first (although unofficial) silver screen adaptation of Dracula.
-It is a 1922 silent film and one of the few movies from this age to survive to present day.
+It is a 1922 silent film and one of the few movies from this age to survive to the present day.
 Because the filmmakers never acquired the rights to Bram Stoker’s novel, there are some significant differences in the plot and characters.
-However, this is to the movie’s benefit, not detriment.
+However, this is to the movie’s benefit, and not a detriment.
 It is unpredictable, tense, and eerie.
 Even if you find silent films hard to sit through, Nosferatu demands your attention with its creepy visuals and dancing shadows.
-It is a classic, which every horror fan should watch at least once.
+It is a classic that every horror fan should watch at least once.

-Moving to the big city is always stressful, but Rosemary is struggling more than expected when she arrives to the Big Apple with her husband Guy.
-She is surrounded by strange nosy neighbors and the chaos and noise of the city.
+Moving to the big city is always stressful, but Rosemary is struggling more than expected when she arrives in the Big Apple with her husband Guy.
+She is surrounded by strange nosy neighbors and the chaos of the city.
 However, as sinister events start to take place, all her concerns seem to be dismissed by her husband and her doctor.

 Rosemary’s Baby taps into real fears of its era — urban living and the occult — but also universal ones like loss of control, loss of agency over one’s body, and pregnancy itself.
 Mia Farrow masterfully portrays Rosemary’s descent into paranoia.
 The direction and cinematography are purposefully claustrophobic, making Rosemary’s Baby disturbing without relying on scary visuals.
 It’s horror realism at its finest and one of the best horror movies on Amazon Prime Video.